PC 270.1 California

 In this example, the mother would not be in violation of the law because she took reasonable steps to make sure her son attended school (driving him to and from school).
 She was only unable to monitor his attendance because she was not receiving any notifications about his absences.

 It may have also been the case that your child was not actually a “chronic truant.”
 This means that they must miss at least 10% of school days in a year.
-Beware that this does not mean a year must pass, as the 10% of days absent can be reached before.
-But, in the case that someone is charged because of only one or a few absences, they would not be in violation of PC 270.1.
+Beware, this doesn’t mean a full year must pass, since a student can reach 10% of days absent much earlier.
+However, if someone faces charges for just one or a few absences, they do not violate PC 270.1.

 Lastly, only children in grades 1-8 who are at least 6 years old can qualify for violating the law.
 It may be the case that your child was not yet 6 years old when the absences occurred, or that they were absent in high school.
 Either way, they must fall within the age and grade ranges.